 I was born and raised in Scotland, and although I have not lived there for some years, I maintain a strong affinity with the land of my forefathers.
-I love walking and working outside in the field, and find myself continually drawn back to the highlands, particularly the west coast where, as a teenager I spent many happy days sailing between the islands and exploring the coastline, observing the wildlife and collecting shells and interesting natural objects from the shore.
+I love walking and working outside in the field, and find myself continually drawn back to the highlands, particularly the west coast where as a teenager I spent many happy days sailing between the islands and exploring the coastline.
+I love to observe wildlife and collect shells and interesting natural objects from the shorelone.

-Whilst my practice often involves location work, I also make working sketches in the studio from my container collection and make small print samples from home-made stamps or stencils before I develop my ideas and designs into paintings.
+Whilst my practice often involves location work, I also make working sketches in the studio from my container collection, or from my imagination.
+I might also make small print samples from home-made stamps or stencils before I develop my ideas and designs into paintings.
 This is how I begin my collages and ‘tablescape’ projects.
-Having started with an idea, and a few ideas about a colour or pattern, the work gradually evolves as I try out and experiment with different configurations until I am satisfied with the final piece.
+Having started with drawings of a ceramic jug or vase, and a few ideas about colour and pattern, the work gradually evolves as I experiment and try out different configurations and possibilities until I am satisfied with the final composition.
 I really enjoy this process because I am never quite sure how a painting will turn out.
-I enjoy the problem-solving aspect and the excitement of ‘not knowing’ as I push the painting, taking risks along the way until I work it to a conclusion, or if it becomes a struggle, I will leave it for a while until I am ready to return to it with a fresh eye.
+I enjoy the problem-solving aspect and the excitement of ‘not knowing’ as I push the painting, adding or subtracting elements along the way until I work it to a conclusion, or if it becomes a struggle, I will leave it for a while until I am ready to return to it with a fresh eye.
+I often have several paintings on the go at the same time.
 I also enjoy working with the encaustic process, as it allows me to gradually build a piece with layers of translucent wax, pigments and papers.
-This is a slower process and can be added to over time.
+This tends to be a slower process for me as I make changes and additions over time.